The Black Friar

 The Black Friar stood empty and unloved for almost 20 years before reopening in summer 2021 after a substantial renovation project.
 Now a modern British restaurant and a traditional pub, it has two distinct settings with menus to match.

 In the restaurant part of The Black Friar, the tone takes a more gastro turn.
 The light, airy setting, with its glass walls and marble tables, has a modern, European feel that’s well suited to the food offering.
 The Midsummer menu created by Head Chef, Ben Chaplin (20 Stories) is inspired by a Great British Summer with main dishes including truffle-stuffed chicken and baked vegetable ratatouille pie.
 For starters, try Creedy Carver cured duck, driftwood goats cheese mousse and truffle and honey popcorn.

-There’s a big, well-tended beer garden, outdoor bar, and kitchen serving up wood-fired flatbreads – ideal for outdoor eating, and various spaces available for private hire, including the middle floor Sanctuary Room which can seat up to 30 guests.
+There’s a big, well-tended beer garden, outdoor bar, and kitchen serving up wood-fired flatbreads – ideal for outdoor eating.
+Various spaces are available for private hire (with no hire fee), including the middle floor Sanctuary Room which can seat up to 30 guests.